RiccardoScott1/talktomycrawl/article.md

   * the end result should be shown (i.e. a conversation with the crawled data)
     * this could also be shown at the very beginning, so even people who do not intend to read fully can see its effect
+* I would go as far as cutting most technical details which are not directly related to setting up the vector DB and the infrastructure on `n8n`.

 # ---- COMMENT END ----